HuanMeng-official/LumenFlow/README.md

 ## Internationalization

 LumenFlow supports both English and Chinese languages.
 The application automatically detects the system language or allows manual selection in settings.
+All interface elements, AI responses, and prompt presets are fully localized.

 ### Language Support
-- **English**: Complete English localization for all interface elements
+- **English**: Complete English localization for all interface elements and AI responses
-- **Chinese**: Complete Chinese localization for all interface elements
+- **Chinese**: Complete Chinese localization for all interface elements and AI responses

 ### Implementation
 - Uses Flutter's built-in localization system with ARB files
-- AI responses are also localized based on selected language
+- AI responses are localized based on selected language
+- Prompt presets automatically load the appropriate language version
+- Character definitions are available in both languages with separate XML files

 ## Building